tyanosaurusrex/mamikos-api-test/readme.md

 # Setup Project On Your Local Machine

 ## Prerequisites
-1. Apache
+1. Apache Web Server
 2. PHP 7.2
+3. Composer
-3. MySQL
+4. MySQL
-4. Git
+5. Git

 ## Setup Guide
 1. Make sure you install all the Prerequisite